skykhs3/skykhs3.github.io/_posts/2024-07-05-algorithm-z.md

 ## 1. Description
 The Z-array for a string s is an array z where z[i] represents the length of the longest substring starting from the position i which is also a prefix of s.
+The reason the time complexity is O(n) is due to reusing the results obtained previously.

 ## 2. Example Scenario
 Consider the string s = "ababcabab".
 The Z-array for this string would be calculated as follows: